duttresearchgroup/Chauffeur/README.md

 # Citation
 If you use this work, please cite our paper published in ESWEEK-TECS special issue and presented in the International Conference on Hardware/Software Codesign and System Synthesis (CODES+ISSS), 2021.

-> B.  Maity,  S.  Yi,  D.  Seo,  L.  Cheng,  S. S.  Lim,  J. C.  Kim,  B.  Donyanavard,  and  N.  Dutt, "Chauffeur:  Benchmark  suite  for  design  and  end-to-end  analysis  of  self-driving  vehicles  onembedded systems," ACM Transactions on Embedded Computing Systems (TECS), Oct.
+> B.  Maity,  S.  Yi,  D.  Seo,  L.  Cheng,  S. S.  Lim,  J. C.  Kim,  B.  Donyanavard,  and  N.  Dutt, "Chauffeur:  Benchmark  suite  for  design  and  end-to-end  analysis  of  self-driving  vehicles  on embedded systems," ACM Transactions on Embedded Computing Systems (TECS), Oct.
 2021.

 Getting started with Chauffeur
 =============================